quaylas/qs.socialapi.wk18/README.md

   ## Usage

-  When installationo is complete, the application is initialized by the command $npm start.
+  When installation is complete, the application is initialized by the command $npm start.
 Once the application is running, all API routes can be tested using a tool like [Insomnia](https://insomnia.rest/).

   ## Contributions